Brian-Weloba/caesarCypher/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) ![repo-size](https://img.shields.io/github/repo-size/brian-weloba/caesarCypher)

-This is a caesar cypher cli app.
+This is a caesar cipher cli app.
 The user inputs text and a key and the app encyrypts the text.

 In cryptography, a Caesar cipher, also known as Caesar's cipher, the shift cipher, Caesar's code or Caesar shift, is one of the simplest and most widely known encryption techniques.
 It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
 For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.
 The method is named after Julius Caesar, who used it in his private correspondence.